Mikhail Youzhny: Juniors: 1995, 1997–2000

 Youzhny played in his first junior tournament in April 1995 at the 8th Sochi International Junior Tournament, but lost in the first round to Andrei Stoliarov.
-He next played in a junior tournament—the Ozerov Cup—in 1997, where he reached the semifinals but lost to Belorussian Maxim Belski.
+He next played in a junior tournament—the Ozerov Cup—in 1997, where he reached the semifinals but lost to Belarusian Maxim Belski.
 In the quarterfinals, Youzhny beat Nikolay Davydenko.
 He also played doubles at the tournament, partnering with Davydenko; he reached the finals but lost to Belski and Igor Kunitsyn.
-Youzhny's first junior tournament win came in August 1997, where he partnered with Igor Kunitsyn and defeated Josef Nesticky and Igor Ogrinc.
-He first won a junior singles tournament in February 1998, defeating Frantisek Babej in the final.
-At Wimbledon, his first junior grand slam event, he lost to Andrej Kracman in the first round.
+Youzhny's first junior tournament win came in August 1997, where he partnered with Igor Kunitsyn and defeated Josef Neštický and Igor Ogrinc.

+Youzhny first won a junior singles tournament in February 1998, defeating Frantisek Babej in the final.
+At Wimbledon, his first junior grand slam event, he lost to Andrej Kračman in the first round.
 At the US Open, he lost in the third round to David Nalbandian.
 At the junior Australian Open Youzhny defeated second-seed Jarkko Nieminen on his way to the final, which he lost in straight sets to Kristian Pless.
 Youzhny reached his highest junior world ranking of No. 20 in January 2000.